$ ~/cicdcalculator

 Buildkite is one of the few major CI/CD platforms that does not charge by build minute.
 The price is per seat, the builds are unlimited, and the agents that actually run your jobs are yours to host.
 That sentence is the entire Buildkite pricing model, and it is also the source of every misunderstanding that turns into a surprise cloud bill.
 This page works through what unlimited really means, what a typical team pays at three sizes, and where the BYO-compute model wins or loses against per-minute alternatives.

-Pricing claims here come from the public Buildkite pricing page, verified May 2026.
+Pricing claims here come from the public Buildkite pricing page, re-verified June 2026 (Pro moved to $30 per user; the old Developer plan is now the single-user Personal plan).
 Comparison numbers reference the equivalent vendor pricing pages for GitHub, GitLab and CircleCI.

 The three Buildkite plans in 2026